Umuzi-org/tech-department/README.md

 hugo serve -b "http://localhost:1313/"
 ```

-## syllabus docs:
+## syllabus docs

 look inside /content.
 The documentation is composed of a bunch of markdown files with a lil metadata.

 ## Contributing

+Please make sure that your contributions actually work and look good.
+If you edit some stuff then run the hugo server locally.
+Look at your changes in the browser.

 You can contribute in a few different ways:

-### you can add or edit course materials
+### You can add or edit course materials

 All our course materials live inside the `content` directory.

 Please DO NOT put large binary files into this repo.
-For example PDFs and Presentations and work documents aren't cool.
+For example PDFs and Presentations and word documents aren't cool.

 #### Adding new materials